lowRISC/opentitan/hw/ip/adc_ctrl/doc/dv/index.md

 * Assertions in `tb.sv`
   * ChannelSelOnehot_A: Checks at most one ADC channel select is asserted at any time
   * ChannelSelKnown_A: Checks all ADC channel selects have a known logic value
-  * PwrupTime_A: Checks the time period between low power sampling cycles is consistant with the value in the configuration object.
+  * PwrupTime_A: Checks the time period between low power sampling cycles is consistent with the value in the configuration object.
-  * WakeupTime_A: Checks the time period between power up and first channel selected is consistant with the value in the configuration object.
+  * WakeupTime_A: Checks the time period between power up and first channel selected is consistent with the value in the configuration object.
   * EnterLowPower_A: Checks the ADC power down is asserted between sampling periods in low power mode.